 I nod.
 “Thank you again for dinner last night.”

 I’m sort of looking forward to when I do stay with some Trump voters.
 I assume most are unlikely to want to host a stranger on a bicycle, but I’m ready to be proven wrong.
 Part of the trip is about forgetting myself and meeting people where they are, trying to see them for exactly who they are and not needing them to change.
-Easy enough to say this, much harder to enact.
+Wish me luck.

-I ride another few hours to Harstine Island to stay with Paddy and Vikki, and their two dogs Charley and Sammy.
-Sammy is deaf and, as I find out rather shockingly during dinner, prone to violent seizures.
+The next day, I ride another few hours to Harstine Island to stay with more Warm Showers hosts: Paddy and Vikki, and their two dogs Charley and Sammy.

-Laurie makes a frittata, and Burnell opens a Willamette Valley pinot noir.
-I’m always self-consciously worried that I’m imposing, especially when I stay with folks in the middle of the work week.
-But this worry melts as we enjoy a lovely meal and trade tales of recent travels.
+For dinner, Laurie makes a frittata.
+Burnell opens a Willamette Valley pinot noir.
+We enjoy a lovely meal and trade tales of recent travels.

 On Saturday I head to Evergreen State College for pickup ultimate Frisbee.
 It's nice to connect with young people.
 I mean no offense to all the beautiful folks in their fifties, sixties, and seventies, whom I’ve been hanging out with all trip long.
 It’s just that variety is important.